David Tibet: Music

 After leaving university, he worked with Psychic TV and 23 Skidoo.
 He is credited on the Psychic TV albums Force the Hand of Chance and Dreams Less Sweet.
 Tibet left Psychic TV in 1983 and founded Current 93, of which he is the only constant member.
 Current 93's initial recordings consisted largely of harsh, repetitive industrial noise and dark ambient soundscapes.
-Under the influence of Death in June, Tibet began incorporating neo-folk elements that would come to dominate Current 93's music.
+In the mid-1980s, Tibet was a resident of Freya Aswynn's communal house in London with Psychic TV alumni and associates of the emerging neo-folk scene; around that time, folk elements became prominent in Current 93's music.

 Tibet has had a reciprocal relationship with other musicians and groups.
 Steven Stapleton of Nurse With Wound appeared on nearly every Current 93 release until 2010, while Tibet has appeared on many Nurse With Wound releases and collaborations with Stapleton.
 Death in June members Douglas P. and Tony Wakeford appeared on Current 93 releases from 1987 until 1993, while Tibet was a member of Death in June from the mid-'80s to 1995.
 Many other mutual collaborators, such as Jhonn Balance of Coil, were also part of the community surrounding Psychic TV.